-Tours and tastings are by appointment and are for serious wine enthusiasts.
 The winery sits in a fantastic location almost on top of the Spring Mountain ridge at an elevation of slightly above 2000 feet.
-When you rise above 2000 feet in Napa county you are among a select group of mountain side vineyards as vineyard elevations such as this are not that common.
+The journey from the town of St. Helena on the valley floor to the winery takes about 15 minutes – on a windy road through the forested slopes of the Mayacamas mountains.
+An elevation of over 2000 feet in Napa county is among a select group of mountain vineyards and wineries.
 The Steffen family purchased the vineyards in 1999 and kept some of the original plantings from 1985 as well as planted additional vineyards.
-Their focus is entirely on two varietals representative of their Spring Mountain terroir; Chardonnay and Cabernet Sauvignon both of which are planted on the property.
+Their focus is entirely on two varietals; Chardonnay and Cabernet Sauvignon both of which are planted on the property.

 Chardonnay is not a varietal that first comes to mind when discussing hillside vineyards in Napa but Spring Mountain has several growers of this varietal.
 Merely a few miles as the crow flies across from their winery sits the Howell Mountain Appellation.
-You would not even think of growing Chardonnay there, despite the relatively close proximity as that area is much warmer than Spring Mountain which sees more cooling coastal influences.
+One would not even think of growing Chardonnay there, despite the relatively close proximity as that area is much warmer than Spring Mountain which sees more cooling coastal influences.
 A bit of snow often falls here in the winter and in the summer this area is typically above the fog.
 Growing conditions are unique in that in the summer the warmest parts of the day are usually in the mornings, becoming much cooler by late afternoon and then warming up a bit at night as the cooler air descends to the valley floor.

-The main room contains a sizable table made from wood dated at over 40,000 years old.
+A massive 700 pound copper door greets visitors at the entrance and once inside guests step into a room with a 180 degree windowed view of the surrounding mountains.
+On a clear day from this room, the views are awe inspiring.
+This main room contains a sizable table made from wood dated at over 40,000 years old.
 It is Kauri wood from New Zealand and is considered some of the oldest workable wood in the world.

-During the first few releases they sold entirely wholesale but now they also sell direct to consumers.
-Launny and Weezie’s son Wesley is General Manager and the Assistant Winemaker – some of his prior experience in the business came as a cellar master at the well-known Harlan Estate Winery.
-Another Harlan Estate connection is their winemaker, Martha McClellan who has an impressive resume in the valley with time spent working with properties such as Blankiet Estate, SLOAN Estate and Checkerboard Vineyards.
+During the first few releases Vineyard 7&8 sold their wines via the wholesale market but have since expanded to now sell direct to consumer.
+Launny and Weezie’s son Wesley is General Manager and the Assistant Winemaker – some of his prior experience in the business came as a cellar master at the well-known Harlan Estate Winery working with winemaker Bob Levy and at BOND Estates.
+Wesley also spent time working with Thomas Keller at the acclaimed French Laundry in Yountville.

+Tours and tastings at Vineyard 7 & 8 are by appointment and are for serious wine enthusiasts.
 For more information and to join their mailing list, visit: www.vineyard7and8.com